AlbaStar

-AlbaStar S.A. is a privately-owned Spanish airline headquartered in Palma de Mallorca that carries out scheduled and charter flights.
+AlbaStar S.A. is a privately owned Spanish airline headquartered in Palma de Mallorca that carries out charter flights.

 History

 Albastar was founded in 2009 by Italian and British entrepreneurs and obtained its Air Operator Certificate in 2010 as a charter carrier for tour operators.
 The companies' first aircraft, a Boeing 737-400 was named “Pino D’Urso” after the airline's founder.

 In 2014, AlbaStar inaugurated an operational base at Milan Malpensa Airport.
 In 2019, the airline obtained the IOSA certification (International Operational Safety Audit) and became a member of the International Air Transport Association.

-Destinations

-Albastar operates charter flights to European leisure destinations on behalf of tour operators as well under its own brand name.
-It also operates Italian domestic services from Trapani.